Ka mate he tētē, Ka tupu he tētē.

 Consent forms will be discussed and signed on the first session.

-These consent forms can be viewed on line here (link coming) if you would like to read them prior to our first appointment
+These consent forms can be viewed on line if you would like to read them prior to our first appointment

 Payment can be made when booking the appointment.
 This will confirm and hold your appointment space.
-Internet banking details will be sent via email when the first appointment is made.
+Internet banking details will be sent via an emailed invoice when the first appointment is made.

 Payment can be made directly via

 - or by cash.

 If an external funding provider is providing the funding, it must be confirmed prior to the commencement of the first session

 - If you need to cancel an appointment, please text or email as soon as you can.

 - Late cancellation-Less than 24-hour notice prior to appointment will be charged NZD 40